 It is estimated that as many as 70% of all visits to primary care are the result of psychosocial issues (Robinson and Reiter, 2007*).
 Studies strongly suggest that underlying behavior problems (mental health and substance abuse) play a major role in the physical complaints that clients present as the reason for these visits.
 Most primary care practices are not properly staffed or organized to respond effectively to these clients.

 There are many physical health disorders and problems where psychological factors contribute significantly to treatment outcomes (e.g., asthma, smoking, obesity, diabetes, hypertension, chronic pain).
-Most primary practices are not properly staffed or organized to provide clients with the behavioral supports and interventions that they need to achieve effective management of these conditions.
+A lot of information about these diseases is described both by doctors in a certain field and by psychologists.
+In addition, there are many studies described by scientists, as well as on the basis of which our essay experts describe certain disease phenomena in their articles.
+Also, most primary practices are not properly staffed or organized to provide clients with the behavioral supports and interventions that they need to achieve effective management of these conditions.

 IBHI and its nationally recognized partners are prepared to assist primary care practices as well as CCOs to integrate behavioral health services and expertise into their processes of delivering care and managing their businesses.

 Our most recent primary care integration efforts have been with the Benton County Health Center (BCHC).
 On August 1, 2014 IBHI began providing technical assistance to BCHC in implementing a two year, $470,000 HRSA grant.
 As the grant's Project Coordinator, IBHI is responsibile for organizing the project; providing training to BCHC's four Behaviorists; and consulting with the staff of BCHC's four clinics to assist with the redesign of their day to day operations.
 Additional trainings are being provided through a host of nationally recognized experts.